Home

 Potentially higher returns but greater risk!

-Investment loans, often referred to as leveraging (or gearing) are a form of borrowing in order to invest a greater sum than might otherwise be possible.
+Investment loans or equity loans, often referred to as leveraging (or gearing) are a form of borrowing in order to invest a greater sum than might otherwise be possible.

 The loan proceeds are invested with the intent to earn a greater rate of return than the cost of interest on the loan.